iloveicedgreentea/jvc_projector_python/README.md

 - And many others

 ## Gaming/Film Modes
-I recommend setting up user presets for each mode for example
+I recommend setting up picture mode presets for each mode.
+Low latency toggle annoyingly will not work unless certain things are disabled first.
+It will not disable things for you.

+SDR Gaming: user1||natural, low latency on, etc
-Gaming: user1, low latency on, HDR mode to HDR10, etc
+HDR Gaming: hdr10, low latency on, etc
-Film: user2, low latency off, HDR mode to Frame Adapt, etc
+SDR Film: natural||user1, low latency off, laser mode 3, motion enhance high HDR Film: frame adapt HDR, low latency off, laser mode 3, hdr quantization to auto(wide)

-Then use the commands to switch between user modes.
+Then use the commands to switch between picture modes.

 ## Supported Models